janetlayne2/Temporal-SIR-GN/README.md

 <p align="center"><img src="figs/temporalstructure.png" width="500"/></p>

 The Temporal SIR-GN algorithm generates structural node representations for an undirected, temporal graph.
+These representations capture the evolution of each node's structure over time.

 ## Citation
 If you find Temporal SIR-GN useful for your research, please consider citing the following paper: NOTE, TO BE DETERMINED